jekyll/minima/_posts/2019-09-19-how-to-circos.md

 Circos uses :

 - A matrix of data
-- With headers for both rows and coloumns
+- With headers for both rows and coloumns, headers can't contain spaces
-- Formatted as tab separated values (.tsv)
+- Formatted as a tab separated values (.tsv) file

 #### Putting tables into Circos